Git-Vaibhav323/studio/README.md

 A professional Next.js website with a comprehensive admin panel for The Spatial Edit, a spatial design and interior design studio in Hyderabad.

+## Client Project

+This website was developed as a client project to establish The Spatial Edit's premium digital presence and support its day-to-day content management.
+The visual direction, responsive experience, portfolio, service pages, lead collection, and custom admin tools were built around the studio's brand and business requirements.

 ## 🚀 Features Completed

 ### ✅ Complete Admin Panel System